-Francine Prose is the author of twenty-one works of fiction, including, most recently, the highly acclaimed Mister Monkey.
-She is the recipient of numerous grants and honors, including a Guggenheim, a Fulbright, and was a Director’s Fellow at the New York Public Library’s Center for Scholars and Writers.
+Francine Prose is the author of twenty-one works of fiction, including, most recently, the highly acclaimed Mister Monkey (2016).
+She is the recipient of numerous grants and honors, including Guggenheim and Fulbright fellowships, and was a Director’s Fellow at the New York Public Library’s Center for Scholars and Writers.

 He has come to Naples to paint clouds. but since his arrival, weeks ago, he finds that he can paint anything but clouds.
 Actually, he’s painting quite well, with confidence and with the necessary and sincere spiritual devotion.
 But he cannot do the one thing—one could even say, the only thing—for which the brothers of the Confraternity of the Precious Blood of Jesus have brought him here from Venice: the reason why he was hired.

 The sweet face of the Virgin melts onto the wall and the saints cluster around her.
 Even Saint Peter of Verona, with the axe of his martyrdom still buried in his head—an odd touch for a dining room fresco, but that’s what the duchess wants—seems to have been animated by the painter’s touch.
 The most gravely wounded holy men and women leap from his palette.
 The apostles seem to have been hiding beneath the surface of the plaster, just waiting for the tap of his brush.

 But the clouds he paints look like lumps of raw dough, like the poisonous icing with which the mad baker of San Polo poisoned his customers, like the cloyingly perfumed fur of mangy lap dogs, like the filthy snow that covered Venice during the freak winter when so many died, like lint, like the clouds his five-year-old son drew that day . . . best not to think about that.